KhalidAgha20/FollowerTracker/README.md

 ### 3 - Download Code
-Download a zip file of this code and unzip the folder wherever you want to store it on your computer
+Download a zip file of this code and unzip the folder wherever you want to store it on your computer.
+You are now ready to use the program.

 ## Operation Guide (MacOS)